 Before the search begins for a new CEO, the board of directors should think first about what is needed in a new leader.
 Think about the organization’s future, the innovation you’d like to achieve, and the path to getting there, and look for a management professional who can reach those goals.
 Once one is selected, a connection should be made between the outgoing and incoming executive, if at all possible.
 Meetings in which the outgoing management creates an agenda for the incoming management can be very helpful and can give the new CEO the lay of the land when it comes to leadership.

 Together, the board and CEO should set priorities for management and goals for innovation.
 The person taking on this new leadership role should be clear on what the aims of the organization should be, and when those aims are expected to be achieved.
+Watch this video for more info.

 The role of the board, and how tasks break down between the board and management, should also be clarified.
 What does each party owe to the other, how frequently should they touch base?
 The more detailed this communication plan is, the better.
 When making these roles clear, plans should also include the expected role for the departing management executive, if any- some continue to want to stay involved, but this should be carefully considered due to employees’ possible perceived division of leadership.